Usharaniyamana/kiss-and-makeup/README.md

 #### Code

 * CSS code for the gold bootstrap button was provided by the [Charlie Park](https://charliepark.org/bootstrap_buttons/) generator.
-* HTML code for the social media icons were provided by [Fontawesome](https://fontawesome.com/).
 * HTML code for the favicon was provided by [Favicon](https://favicon-generator.org).